zzhangjii/learning-library/lab-guides/LabGuide200.md

 ### **STEP 5**: Create SSH Key Pair

-Before we create the Compute instance that will contain Docker and application deployments we need to create an ssh key pair so we'll be able to securely connect to the instance and do the Docker installation, etc. We'll use the VNC Client to do this.
+Before we create the Compute instance that will contain Docker and application deployments we need to create an ssh key pair so we'll be able to securely connect to the instance and do the Docker installation, etc. **We'll use the VNC Client to do this**.

 - In you VCN cleint open up a Terminal session and **Type** the following: (**You don't have to worry about any passphrases unless you want to enter one**)